By Neil Phillips.

 When you boil it all down, there are two types of inspirational paths: external and internal.
 The external approach emphasizes rewards.
 It’s the “you do—you get” approach.
 The rewards can cover the gamut from cutesy bling, sales aids, logo wear, cash to a trip.
 The internal approach taps into the recruiter’s “sense of purpose.”
 It’s the “you do it because that’s who you are” approach.

 Consider External Inspiration When:

 You want numbers of new consultants.
-Offering rewards will get a lot more of your team to talk about recruiting and the result is more recruit.
+Offering rewards will get a lot more of your team to talk about recruiting, and the result is more recruits.

 Rewards cost you money, so you will need to figure out what you can afford.
 Because you have expenses, you also need a deadline.